• HOME

 Capital policies

-Another key point is the establishment of new growth areas in our strategic priority business groups.
-Contrary to expectations for a while, lithium-ion battery materials for EVs have been delayed from the original plan due to the recent slump in the EV market.
-However, we are preparing to meet a variety of demands when the EV market recovers.
-As for future growth businesses, there are signs of breakthroughs in the display, semiconductor, and advanced electronics businesses, and we will actively invest in them as growth areas.
+Another key point is the establishment of new growth areas within our strategic priority businesses.
+Contrary to initial expectations, sales of LiB materials for EVs have fallen behind original targets due to the recent downturn in the EV market.
+However, we are preparing to respond to diverse demands when the EV market recovers.
+In terms of future growth businesses, we see promising signs of progress in the display, semiconductor, and advanced electronics sectors, and we will actively invest in these areas as growth fields.

 PBR推移/当期純利益・ROE推移